Dung24-6/Dung24-6/README.md

 _**We do not quit playing because we grow old, we grow old because we quit playing.**_

 Oliver Wendell Holmes Jr.

+_**Using the power of decision gives you the capacity to get past any excuse to change any and every part of your life in an instant.**_

+Tony Robbins